1. North Korean students and men are forced to have the same haircut

 3. There’s no Internet in North Korea and nobody owns a cell phone

-Whilst the general public of North Korea haven’t been given access to the Internet this doesn’t entirely mean Internet is not available in North Korea.
+Whilst the general public of North Korea do not have access to the Internet this doesn’t entirely mean Internet is not available in North Korea.
 Orascom, an Egyptian telecommunication company had partnered with Korea’s state owned KPTC to launch the DPRK’s very first 3G Koryolink service in 2008.
 In 2013 the service was first offered to foreigners travelling or working in North Korea which was then quickly restricted to only foreigners working in North Korea.

 4. Visiting the DMZ from North Korea is just as strict as South Korea